|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 The Database Control System (DBS) by Legler Systems is based on the client-server model and contains basic support procedures and special functions that identify and maintain the users, codes and system options associated with each online accounting application by Legler Systems.
 This general-purpose accounting software is designed for small businesses and midsize companies.
 Generally, access to this Database Control System is reserved for supervisory personnel.
 The Legler Database Control software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-The 2017 DBS software version is now available with recent changes described in the Accounting Software Revision History document.
-The latest updates include four different real-time transaction dashboards under the DB menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
-This Database Control System can function with or without a mouse for greater end-user flexibility and productivity.
+The new 2018 DBS software version is now available with recent changes described in the Accounting Software Revision History document.
+The latest updates include four different real-time transaction dashboards under the database control menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
+This Database Control System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

 Data entry procedures DB01, DB03 and DB08 display the data fields that comprises each data record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 The Company Control Record (DB03) defines the current accounting period (YRMO) and prior accounting period (YRMO), sequence number counter for assigning voucher numbers, as well as other important system options.
 The User Control Record (DB08) defines each user and the computer procedures within an application that user has access to.
 The Code Definition Record (DB01) defines each type of code and code value (e.g. GL account code) that is entered online by the user.
 Any notes or comments about vendors, customers, customer orders, products and purchase orders are entered in procedure DB17 (General Notes Record) or from one of the data entry procedures with a Trans-Code of "N".